How to Grow Bell Peppers: Complete Guide for Sweet Success

 - Frequency: Feed every 3-4 weeks during growing season

-- Avoid Over-Nitrogen: Too much nitrogen = lots of leaves, few fruits
+- Avoid over-nitrogen: Too much nitrogen means lots of leaves, few fruits

 - Staking: Support plants when 12-18 inches tall